Melissa Conrad Stöppler, MD

 Who is a candidate for amniocentesis?

 Women over the age of 35 have an increased chance of carrying a baby with chromosomal abnormalities.
-Therefore, the current recommendation is that women who will be age 35 or older at the time of delivery consider having an amniocentesis for fetal chromosome testing.
+Therefore, the current recommendation is that women who will be age 35 or older at the time of delivery be offered an amniocentesis for fetal chromosome testing.
 Chromosomal abnormalities in the fetus can lead to intellectual disabilities or other birth defects as seen with Down's syndrome.
 The possibility of having a baby with a chromosomal defect increases with the age of the mother.

 - At age 35, the chance is about 1 in 178.